Music

 No hay anuncios

-Then, the harsher electric noise of Cut along the dotted line contrasts with the acoustic tone of Vis a visBefore playing, he asks everyone to listen in silence with their phones in their pockets.
+Then, the harsher electric noise of Cut along the dotted line contrasts with the acoustic tone of Vis a visBefore playing, she asks people to listen in silence with their phones in their pockets.
 And that's exactly what happens, as if everyone agreed to relive an ancient ritual for at least four and a half minutes.
-"Thank you for the respect," he says.
-From then on, the concert unfolds on the backs of 17,000 voices singing its verses and choruses: the voices of The call, with Leiva pinching the acoustic guitar and showing his best version as a singer; those of Don't worry about me, the Dylan-esque song about a character who is always at his worst; and, of course, the songs of Pereza, the band Leiva had with Rubén Pozo: Like you have it, Pole Star and Lady MadridHe always places them in the final stretch, before the encore.
+"Thank you for the respect," she says.
+From then on, the concert unfolds on the voices of 17,000 people who make the verses and choruses their own: those of The call, with Leiva pinching the acoustic guitar and showing his best version as a singer; those of Don't worry about me, the Dylan-esque song about a character who is always at his worst; and, of course, the songs of Pereza, the band Leiva had with Rubén Pozo: Like you have it, Pole Star and Lady MadridHe always places them in the final stretch, before the encore.
 They sound like a nostalgic culmination, and the power they retain is undeniable, but in Leiva's favor it must be said that his solo career does not detract from those youthful achievements.

 Cargando